 The compassionate care provided by Midwife Alyssa is tailored to the individual needs and desires of the client.
 Services provided by Family Heritage Midwifery are offered to families within a 1.5 hour radius of Wilder, TN, which includes the following counties: Fentress, Overton, Cumberland, Putnam, White, Morgan, Scott, Pickett, Clay, and Jackson counties.

 Family Heritage Midwifery follows the Tennessee Midwives Association practice guidelines and community standards of care.
-Midwife Alyssa works within a fellowship with Upper Cumberland Midwifery Services to provide the following:
+Midwife Alyssa works in partnership with Upper Cumberland Midwifery Services to provide the following:

 Family members, including children, are welcome to be involved in the care!